runcom/image-spec/cmd/oci-image-tool/README.md

 ## Usage

-See the tool's own `--help` output.
+See the tool's own `--help` output or man pages.